Nice to meet you.

 So, how do you pick the right prospect research software?
 As with any software, it’s based on your nonprofit’s needs.

-Look for software that analyzes the following:
+Look for software that helps analyze the following:

 • Previous donations to your nonprofit